Coinbase vs. Coinbase Advanced - Which Version Best Fits Your Needs?

 Contact: info@theinvestorscentre.co.uk

-Coinbase is designed for beginners, offering simple buying and higher fees.
-Coinbase Advanced targets experienced traders, with lower trading fees, advanced charts, and order types, while still using the same account and security infrastructure.
+Coinbase is designed for beginners, offering a simple buying experience with higher fees.
+Coinbase Advanced targets more active buyers, with lower trading fees, advanced charts, and order types — all using the same account and security infrastructure.
+Switching is free and takes seconds.

 Which is Better?